 Choose Real Ingredients

 Unfortunately, many protein bars have a lot of chemicals and derived ingredients added to them.
 The best protein bars are made up of whole foods and simple ingredients, such as dried fruit, nuts and veggies.
 Ideally, the ingredients are organic, non-GMO, dairy, soy and gluten-free.

 Look at Carbs to Protein Ratio

 You will want to look at the carbs to protein ratio of the protein bar.
 This is important because a protein bar should have at least 15 grams of protein per bar.
 You want to be sure the protein content is higher than carbs.
 So if there are more grams of carbs than protein, or more grams of sugar than protein, you’ll definitely need to look for another bar.
 Hemp seeds alone are jam-packed with nutrition and protein.

 Protein is essential for recovery after exercise and for building muscle.
 Too little protein will delay your recovery and could even mean your muscles shrink rather than grow.
 Protein is also important for fat burning.
-When it comes to selecting the best protein bars, the more protein, the better but only if that protein is good quality.
-The best proteins to look for are milk and whey.
+When it comes to selecting the best protein bars, the more protein, the better but only if that protein is good quality like nuts and seeds.
 Some protein bars contain soy in the form of soy protein isolates, which can cause a stomach upset.

 Stay Clear of Artificial Sweeteners

 Manufacturers often add things like artificial sweeteners such as sucralose and high fructose corn syrup.
 Also sugar alcohols like lactitol, maltitol, mannitol, sorbitol and xylitol.
 Sugar alcohols have gained popularity as sweeteners because they have fewer calories, don’t affect blood sugar as much as regular sugar, and don’t cause tooth decay.
 However sugar alcohols do have a downside because they may cause bloating and intestinal discomfort in some people.